 rare incidents of rays swimming twice the normal

-Level 4 requires 7 shells and level 5,
+Power Level 4 requires seven conch shells and Power Level 5,

-and level 7 is 20, and so on.
-When you do
+and Power Level 7 is 20, and so on.
+When you

-coming from, to throw bombs at him.
+coming from, to toss bombs at him.
 When he hits your

 fight will begin.

-If you've ever tried to take on Jaws
+If you have ever tried to take on Jaws

 Well, it's time for a little revenge.

-Just keep filling him with spears or attack him with
+Simply keep filling him with spears, or attack him with

-the sub until his power is all gone.
+the mini-sub, until his power is completely drained.

 This is the trickiest part of the

 entire game.
-If you did not power yourself past level
+If you did not power yourself past Power Level

-9 so that you could purchase additional strobes, you
+9 so that you could purchase additional strobe lights, you

-is line Jaws up to the top of the "mast"
+line Jaws up with the top of your sail boat's bowsprit

 and then push A when he's just about touching the

-very tip of the mast (see the Tips page for more
+very tip of it (see the Tips page for more

-the water and begin spinning around.
+the water and begin spinning around like a briny ballerina.
 When you see his

-white belly, that's the time to push B quickly, and
+white belly, that's the time to push B quickly, which

-it should make a bloody hole into the giant fishy.
+should create a bloody hole in the giant fish.
+Dinner is served.